 Irving Resources Inc. (the "Company" or "Irving") was incorporated under the Business Corporations Act (British Columbia) on August 28, 2015 and is listed for trading on the Canadian Securities Exchange ("CSE") under the symbol "IRV".
+The Company is a junior resource exploration company that is involved in the acquisition and exploration of mineral properties.
 The Company's corporate office is located at 999 Canada Place, Suite 404, Vancouver, BC V6C 3E2.

 These consolidated financial statements have been prepared on a going concern basis which assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at February 28, 2022, the Company had working capital of \$8,933,301 (February 28, 2021 - \$8,053,603).
+As at February 28, 2023, the Company had working capital of \$10,537,453 (February 28, 2022 - \$8,933,301).
 Management estimates these funds are sufficient to meet its immediate liquidity requirements as well as those for the next twelve months.